 6. Transferring information outside the EEA

-However, to ensure that your personal information does receive an adequate level of protection we have put in place the following appropriate measures to ensure that your personal information is treated by those third parties in a way that is consistent with and which respects the EU and UK laws on data protection:
+Some of our third-party suppliers transfer or process your personal data outside the EEA.
+To help ensure that your personal information receives an adequate level of protection, we have put in place the following appropriate measures to ensure that your personal information is treated by those third parties in a way that is consistent with and which respects the EU and UK laws on data protection:

 (1) standard contractual clauses approved by the European Commission decision for the transfer of personal data to processors established in third countries from time to time; or